fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 5. Status: Downloaded newer image for hello-world:latest
 ```

-It has downloaded a new image for hello-world from a place called Docker Hub.
-Docker Hub is a free registry.
-And a registry is a place to store images.
+Since the image to run <i>hello-world</i> was not found form our machine, the
+command started by downloading it from [Docker Hub](https://hub.docker.com/), which is a free Docker registry that stores Docker images.
 You can see the Docker Hub page for the image with your browser here: [https://hub.docker.com/_/hello-world](https://hub.docker.com/_/hello-world)

 The first part of the message states that we did not have the image "hello-world:latest" yet.
 This reveals a bit of detail about images themselves; image names consist of multiple parts, kind of like an URL.
 An image name is in the following format: